AashviKothari/Expense-o-Meter--Flutter/README.md

 # Expense_o_Meter

-Expense-o-Meter is a Flutter Based Mobile 📲Application With An Amazing UI💻that enables the users to
+Expense-o-Meter is a Flutter Based Mobile 📲Application With a Feasible UI💻that enables the users to
 Keep a track of their daily income💰💹 and expenditure.

 ## Getting Started